JUNE LITERARY BIRTHDAYS

 - Beat poet Allen Ginsberg (1926; d.1997)

-- Texas novelist Larry McMurtry (1936), author of The Last Picture Show and Lonesome Dove, among others
+- Texas novelist Larry McMurtry (1936; d.2021), author of The Last Picture Show and Lonesome Dove among others, screenwriter of Brokeback Mountain

 - June 4